Financial advice is everywhere.

 Make a plan.

-List the similarities and differences between your situation and the personal who you got the advice from.
+List the similarities and differences between your situation and the person you got the advice from.

 Figure out where you can follow and where you need to deviate.